Oxen-AI/oxen-ai.github.io/src/domains.md

-# Domains
+# Domain Objects

-This is a reference for the core domain objects within Oxen.
+Learning about the different domain objects is a good place to start.
 These domains are defined so we are all speaking the same language while diving into the code base.
-Starting from how objects are stored on disk, to what properties they contain, we will build up intuition of how the system works as a whole.
+Starting from what the objects are, why they exist, and how objects are stored on disk, we will build up intuition of how the system works as a whole.

 # File Structure